fordsfords/err/README.md

 you can compare the return value against "ERR_OK" to test for success.
 If it's not ok, then you can either handle the error, or you can ERR_RETHROW() the same error.
-There's a shortcut, ERR(), that checks for error and rethrows it in one step.
+1. There's a shortcut, ERR(), that checks for error and rethrows it in one step.
+It is very common to call a function using ERR().
 1. If an "err" object is returned all the way to the outer-most level of a program (i.e. an unhandled "err"), the program can use ERR_ABRT_ON_ERR() to detect the unhandled error, print a stack dump,